rednafi/rednafi.com/content/go/anemic_stack_traces.md

 But the good thing is that building an emaciated stack trace is fairly straightforward, and some of the patterns are quite portable.
-After reading Rob Pike's blog on error handling in the upspin[^1] project, I had some ideas on creating custom errors to emulate stack traces.
+After reading Rob Pike's blog on error handling in the [upspin] project, I had some ideas on creating custom errors to emulate stack traces.
 I ended up spending a few hours this morning experimenting with some of the ideas in a more limited scope.

 Let's say we're building a file-copy service that will accept a `src` and `dst` path and